 what happens when you bring together the best?

-SalesCollider founders have are backed by the worlds best seed-stage venture capital organizations including Y Combinator, AngelPad or 500Startups, True Ventures, and FirstRound Capital.
+SalesCollider founders are backed by the world's best seed-stage venture capital organizations including Y Combinator, AngelPad or 500Startups, True Ventures, and FirstRound Capital.

 SalesCollider mentors are leaders for some of the fastest growing venture-backed companies including Autodesk, AdRoll, Box, Twitter, SumoLogic, and many other fast-growing, sales-driven, B2B companies.

 Published well over a decade ago, Never Eat Alone is still as valuable for founders in 2018 as it was for me in 2005.
 It's a book about networking and networking the right way.